 The 3M Cool Flow exhalation valve offers greater comfort in hot and humid environments and/or where the work task is more strenuous and physical.

-Applicable to products produced from 04/01/2024.
-Packaging: At least 30% recycled content of the individual product packaging – only Aura 9310+, 9312+, 9320+, 9322+, 9330+, 9332+, 1872V+, and 1873V+.
+Applicable to products produced from 01/04/2024.
+Packaging: At least 30% recycled content in the individual product packaging – Aura 9310+, 9312+, 9320+, 9322+, 9330+, 9332+, 1872V+ and 1873V+ only.
 100% recycled content in the primary box, 76% recycled content in the transport box.
-Product: The 3M Aura 9312+, 9322+, and 9332+ particle respirators contain at least 25% pre-consumer recycled content.
+Product: 3M Aura 9312+, 9322+ and 9332+ particulate respirators contain at least 25% pre-consumer recycled content.
 The percentage of recycled content varies depending on the model.
-The values indicated are the lowest percentage of recycled content for the three protection levels.
-Percentage of recycled content calculated according to the EN ISO 14021:2016+A1:2021 standard.
+The values indicated are the lowest percentage of recycled content for the three levels of protection.
+Percentage of recycled content calculated according to EN ISO 14021:2016+A1:2021.

 Recycled VS Recyclable

-Recycling is the process of converting waste into material that can be reused for the same purpose or an alternative purpose.
+Recycling is the process of converting waste into material that can be reused for the same or an alternative purpose.
 This process results in recycled materials.

 Not everything that is recycled is recyclable and vice versa.

-The 3M Aura 9312+, 9322+, and 9332+ particle respirators manufactured after April 1, 2024, contain recycled material but are not recyclable.
+3M Aura 9312+, 9322+ and 9332+ particulate respirators manufactured after April 1, 2024 contain recycled material, but are not recyclable.

-Why is the Aura 9300+ not Recyclable?
+Why isn't the Aura 9300+ recyclable?

-Environmental Declarations
+Environmental declarations

-Check the EPD for Aura 9332+ here
+See the Aura 9332+ EPD here

-Check the EPD for Aura 9322+ here
+See the Aura 9322+ EPD here

 Standards